jamespilcher/daily-covid-dashboard/README.md

 ### interface
 ---
-The interface between the back-end to the front end.
+interface.py is interface between the back-end to the front end.
 ##### widget_remover(update_name: str) -> None:
 -   This removes toasts from the update queue GUI.
 ##### random_words() -> str: